Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 More Info and Where to Buy

-If you’re interested in learning more about the Maritime SWS Folk, are ready to buy or want to research pricing and availability, check out the links below.
+If you’re interested in learning more about the Maritime SWS Folk, are ready to buy or want to research pricing and availability, check out the link below.

-If you want to check out other guitars in the under 1000 price range check out the next link.
+If you want to check out other guitars in the under 1000 price range: Acoustic Guitars Under 1,000 Reviews.